kabir737851/SOC-Home-Lab/README.md

 •	**Syslog:** Forwarding logs from the victim machine to SIEM.
 •	**Splunk:** SIEM platform for log analysis and incident detection.
 •	**Wireshark:** Network packet capture and analysis.
-•	**VMware Workstation:** Virtualization platform to run multiple VMs safely.
+•	**VMware Workstation:** A Virtualization platform to run multiple VMs safely.

 ## Setting Up the Lab
 **1. Install VMware Workstation**